pauly/lightwaverf/README.md

     mood living movie

 Note that this will set the mood active at the start time of the event and will not "undo" anything at the end of the event.
-A separate event should be created to set another mood at another time (e.g. with the special 'alloff' mood)
+A separate event should be created to set another mood at another time

 ## Sequence support